CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 * Implement one of the following effects:
   * Bloom using post-process blur (box or Gaussian) [1]
-  * Toon shading (with ramp shading + simple edge detection for outlines)
+  * Toon shading (with ramp shading + simple depth-edge detection for outlines)

 **Optimizations:**